Published on December 14, 2019

 (c) popaukropa Fotosearch_k52277892

-When you are over-fat, fat build ups on the inside of the throat which can partially block your airway.
+When you are over-fat, fat builds up on the inside of the throat which can partially block your airway.
 When you sleep, the extra fat tissue puts pressure on the structures of the throat.
 This leads to further constriction.

 (c) rob3000 Fotosearch_k3378485

 A little snoring here and there never hurt anyone.
-But obesity and snoring is a dangerous combination that very often leads to OSA (Obstructive Sleep Apnea), a sleep related breathing disorder that causes your body to actually stop breathing during sleep.
+But obesity and snoring are a dangerous combination that very often leads to OSA (Obstructive Sleep Apnea), a sleep related breathing disorder that causes your body to actually stop breathing during sleep.
 OSA occurs when the tissue in the back of the throat collapses and blocks the airway.
-And, remember what I stated earlier: All of the tissues in the throat become softer when you’re overweight.
+And remember what I stated earlier: All the tissues in the throat become softer when you’re overweight.